 We recommend using an even blend of at least 10% bokashi mix per volume of your food waste fermentation vessel.
-For our standard 20 litre bokashi buckets, our 2.5L bags are plenty for one cycle.
-Our 5 litre buckets will treat 2+ bin cycles.
+For our standard 20 litre bokashi buckets, our 5 litre buckets will treat 2+ bin cycles.

 As a general compost starter, throw a few handfuls of the mix into your compost bin, pile or tumbler, and moisten.
 This is a great method for getting a new compost process started or to re-invigorate a bin that has cooled, but still contains some un-composted matter.

 What is Bokashi:

 Bokashi is an ancient method of fermentation in which all types of food waste, including meat and dairy, can be converted into a pre-composted soil amendment.
 The process is undertaken by blending layers of food waste with a fermentation mix that has been inoculated with specialist microbes, in an airtight (anaerobic) environment.
 The sealed environment omits insects and vermin from the waste and the fermentation process only emits an inoffensive “pickle” smell when exposed.
 While this ancient method was originally carried out in carefully constructed holes in the ground, modern day bokashi fermentation is usually undertaken in a well sealed bin or bucket.